top of page

 My Approach

-When I’m not working, you will probably find me reading a book, out on a run, advocating for strong public schools, or gathering people on my back porch in my own messy, complicated, and emergent family life!
+My family lives in Durham, NC.
+I am parent to two boys, now themselves navigating the challenges of adolescence.
+I understand the challenges that face parents who seek the best for their children while carrying the weight of what their future may hold.
+When I’m not working, you will probably find me reading a book, out on a run, advocating for strong public schools, or gathering people on my back porch in my own messy, complicated, and emergent life!

 bottom of page